FREQUENTLY ASKED QUESTIONS

 How long will it take?

-The length of time in therapy will depend on a variety of factors: the issues that brought you in, the intensity of your symptoms, your motivation to incorporate new skills and practices, and any unforeseen events that take place during the course of therapy.
+The length of time in therapy will depend on a variety of factors: the issues that brought you in, the intensity of your symptoms, your motivation to incorporate new insights and practices, and any unforeseen events that take place during the course of therapy.
 It is likely that you will experience some sense of relief or increased hope in the first month, simply because the experience of feeling heard and understood in therapy can help you to feel less alone and more able to address the issues that brought you in.
 We will continually check in during our work together to assess your goals and progress, and whether we are meeting your needs.